mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 # Azure components

-All components within a Azure-based MACH configuration are automatically considered to have a 'azure' integration by default.
+All components within a Azure-based MACH Composer configuration are automatically considered to have a 'azure' integration by default.
 Only if 'azure' is explicitely omitted from the `integrations` definition, it won't require any Azure-specific variables.

-To be able to create the resources needed, a couple of extra [Terraform variables](#terraform-variables) are set by MACH.
+To be able to create the resources needed, a couple of extra [Terraform variables](#terraform-variables) are set by MACH Composer.

 In addition to this, the component itself is responsible for [packaging and deploying](#packaging-and-deploying) the correct assets in case